emigri/Bootcamp/README.md

-# prework-study-guide
-a study guide for course pre-work
+# Completed activities and challenges